 Plus, the process also boosts metabolism, eliminates dead skin cells, clears out the gunk from pores, and help the body’s natural detoxification process.

-Get a natural bristle brush and work upwards from the soles of your feet, using long strokes.
+Get a natural bristle brush (I love the Body Detox Brush by Elemis and the Body Polishing Brush by Elemis) and work upwards from the soles of your feet, using long strokes.
 Keep the pressure gentle but firm (avoid “scrubbing”), so as not to abrade the skin.

 Always brush in the direction of the heart as this increases the elimination of toxins.